 See also:

-Clarion Associates, a firm hired to help write the Integrated Development Ordinance because of their expertise in writing city-wide Development Ordinances, emphasized that our old regulatory system – comprised of the Comprehensive Zoning Code and more than 40 Sector Development Plans that also establish special zoning in discrete areas – was one of the most complex it had ever seen after working in over 130 cities.
-The process of mixing area-specific planning (policy guidance) and zoning in standalone Sector Development Plans outside a city-wide zoning code is not a national best practice.
+Clarion Associates is a firm that was hired to help write the Integrated Development Ordinance because of their expertise in writing city-wide Development Ordinances.
+The firm emphasized that our old regulatory system – comprised of the Comprehensive Zoning Code and more than 40 Sector Development Plans that also established special zoning in discrete areas – was one of the most complex it had ever seen after working in over 130 cities.
+The process of mixing area-specific comprehensive planning (policy guidance) and zoning in standalone Sector Development Plans outside a city-wide zoning code is not a national best practice.
 It often leads to confusion about the rules of development and inconsistencies in interpretation and enforcement.
 One of the key goals of this effort was to simplify and consolidate our system of regulations, while still prioritizing effective protections for our neighborhoods and special places.

-- The City needs to replace the existing system with one that clearly distinguishes between planning advice (i.e. policy) and zoning regulations (i.e. regulations) for specific areas and provides more effective protection for special places and neighborhoods.
+- The City needs to replace the existing system of sector development plans and discrete zoning with one that clearly distinguishes between planning advice (policy) and zoning regulations (regulations) for specific areas and provides more effective protection for special places and neighborhoods.

-- Many neighborhoods have invested months and years of work in Sector Development Plans, and that hard work will be respected in the new system.
-We need to absorb the best policies for protecting and enhancing community character in the Sector Development Plans into the Comprehensive Plan, and we need to include the best area-specific regulations into the Integrated Development Ordinance, where they can be better monitored and enforced.
+- The city needs to absorb the best policies for protecting and enhancing community character in the Sector Development Plans into the Comprehensive Plan, and needs to include the best area-specific regulations into the Integrated Development Ordinance, where they can be better monitored and enforced.

 - Many of the ideas for preserving character and quality in the current Sector Development Plans are very similar, and can be turned into general standards applicable to similar development throughout the city without weakening any of the current negotiated standards.